hpcc-systems/Auth-Service/README.md

 A JWT token based authentication service.
 Tokens are signed and verified via key pairs.
 This service provides a UI to manage the users as well as API's to generate/verify tokens.
 ### Docker Setup:
 1. Clone the repository
-2. Create a Private/Public key pairs and store them under /keys directory (/keys directory needs to be created).
+2. Create a Private/Public key pairs and store them under /keys directory (Public key should be a .pem file).
 3. Rename .env.sample to .env.
     a.
 Provide the database details in .env file
     b.
 Provide key names and modify Ports if required